Keerthana2225/canteen_app/README.md

 1.  **User Interaction**: An employee approaches the tablet kiosk running the React Native Mobile App.
 2.  **Meal Auto-Detection**: The app silently checks the system clock and assigns the `meal_type` parameter automatically (e.g., "Lunch").
 3.  **Input & Validation**: The user taps 1-5 stars for the categories.
 If they tap '1' star, the React Native state immediately enforces a mandatory written comment.
-4.  **Submission**: The app sends a `POST` request with a JSON payload to the FastAPI backend using the JavaScript `fetch()` API.
+4.  **Submission**: The app sends a `POST` request with the data payload to the FastAPI backend.
 5.  **Backend Processing**: FastAPI calculates `overall_rating = sum(ratings)/5`.
 It then evaluates: `if overall_rating <= 2: is_critical = 1`.
-6.  **Database Storage**: The structured record is committed to the database via SQLAlchemy ORM.
+6.  **Database Storage**: The structured record is committed to the database.
 7.  **Admin Review**: An administrator logs into the React Dashboard.
-The dashboard makes `GET` requests using Axios and renders the new data points on the Recharts graphs.
+The dashboard makes `GET` requests to retrieve the data and draws the graphs on the screen.

 ---

 ## 5. Tools and Technologies Used

-To provide a complete academic understanding, here is a breakdown of every specific tool and technique utilized in the system and *why* it was chosen:
+To provide a complete academic understanding, here is a breakdown of every specific tool utilized in the system, with beginner-friendly explanations of what they mean and *why* they were chosen:

-*   **React Native (Expo)**: Used for the mobile application.
-Expo provides a managed workflow that drastically speeds up development and allows the app to be seamlessly deployed as a physical Android tablet kiosk.
+*   **React Native (Expo)**: A framework used to build the mobile application.
+Expo provides a simplified workflow that allows developers to build a mobile app using web technologies (JavaScript) and seamlessly deploy it as a physical Android tablet kiosk app.
-*   **Local State Translation Dictionary (Tamil Support)**: Instead of using an external API like Google Translate, the Tamil language feature uses a hardcoded JavaScript dictionary object (`TRANSLATIONS`) managed by React's `useState` hook.
+*   **Local State Translation Dictionary (Tamil Support)**: Instead of using an external internet service like Google Translate, the Tamil language feature uses a hardcoded dictionary embedded directly in the app's code.
-    *   *Why?* To guarantee that the application functions 100% offline, has zero loading latency when switching languages, and ensures perfect, culturally accurate canteen terminology.
+    *   *Why?* To guarantee that the application functions 100% offline, has zero loading lag when switching languages, and ensures we can use perfectly accurate, culturally specific canteen terminology rather than awkward robotic translations.
-*   **Dynamic UI Styling (Critical Highlights)**: The red glowing highlights for critical feedback are achieved using React Native's `StyleSheet` and conditional rendering.
+*   **Dynamic UI Styling (Critical Highlights)**: The red glowing highlights for critical feedback are achieved using React Native's styling system.
-    *   *Why?* By checking `if (record.is_critical === 1)`, the UI dynamically injects a specific CSS-like style (`backgroundColor: '#FEF2F2'`, `borderColor: '#DC2626'`) strictly on the client side, ensuring admins' eyes are drawn instantly to problems.
+    *   *Why?* By automatically checking if a record is critical (`is_critical === 1`), the code dynamically injects a red CSS-like style directly into the screen.
+This ensures admins' eyes are instantly drawn to major problems without needing to click or search.
 *   **FastAPI**: Used for the backend server.
-    *   *Why?* Chosen for its extreme execution speed and automatic data validation using Python's Pydantic models.
-It guarantees that bad data (e.g., a rating of 6 out of 5) cannot crash the database.
+    *   *Why?* It is an extremely fast Python framework that automatically validates data.
+This guarantees that bad or broken data (e.g., someone trying to submit a rating of 6 out of 5) is rejected before it can crash the database.
-*   **Uvicorn**: Used as the ASGI web server.
+*   **Uvicorn (ASGI Web Server)**: **ASGI** stands for *Asynchronous Server Gateway Interface*.
+It is a modern standard that allows a server to handle thousands of requests at the exact same time without freezing or waiting in line.
-    *   *Why?* FastAPI is an asynchronous framework, and Uvicorn provides the lightning-fast asynchronous server required to run it.
+    *   *Why?* FastAPI requires an ASGI server to run its asynchronous code, and Uvicorn is the lightning-fast engine that powers it.
-*   **SQLAlchemy (ORM)**: Object-Relational Mapping library used to talk to the database.
+*   **SQLAlchemy (ORM)**: **ORM** stands for *Object-Relational Mapping*.
+It is a tool that automatically translates normal Python code into database commands (SQL).
-    *   *Why?* It allows developers to interact with the database using Python objects instead of writing raw SQL queries.
-This drastically reduces the risk of "SQL Injection" hacking attacks and makes it easy to switch from SQLite to MS SQL Server without rewriting code.
+    *   *Why?* It allows developers to interact with the database securely without writing raw SQL queries.
+This drastically reduces the risk of "SQL Injection" hacking attacks and allows the system to securely communicate with the enterprise MS SQL Server.
-*   **React.js**: Used for the administrative web dashboard.
-React's component-based architecture makes it ideal for building complex interfaces.
+*   **React.js**: A popular tool created by Facebook used for building the administrative web dashboard.
+Its component-based architecture makes it ideal for building complex, interactive websites.
-*   **Recharts**: A charting library built for React.
+*   **Recharts**: A charting tool built specifically for React.
-    *   *Why?* Used specifically to generate the beautiful, interactive bar charts and line graphs on the admin dashboard, visually representing the JSON analytics data.
+    *   *Why?* Used specifically to generate the beautiful, interactive bar charts and line graphs on the admin dashboard, visually representing the raw analytics data.
-*   **Axios**: A JavaScript HTTP client.
+*   **Axios**: A JavaScript tool used to make HTTP requests over the internet.
     *   *Why?* Used inside the React dashboard to fetch data from the FastAPI backend.
-It is simpler and handles JSON conversion more cleanly than the standard `fetch()` API.
+It is much simpler to use and handles data conversion more cleanly than the default browser fetching tools.

 ---